samwhelp/brgvos-void/README.md

 # BRGV-OS [<img src="https://img.shields.io/sourceforge/dt/brgv-os.svg" />](https://sourceforge.net/projects/brgv-os/files/brgv-os-2025/) [<img src="./screenshots/bandage_sourceforge_dark.png" width="106" height="106" />](https://sourceforge.net/projects/brgv-os/)

-**BRGV-OS** is a custom [Void Linux](https://voidlinux.org/) based distribution that aims to facilitate developers, researchers and users to transitioning from Windows to Linux by maintaining familiar operational habits and workflows.
+**BRGV-OS** is a custom [Void Linux](https://voidlinux.org/) based distribution that aims to facilitate developers, researchers and users to transitioning from Windows or MacOS to Linux by maintaining familiar operational habits and workflows.
-This work was do it for our job needs at Gene Bank research institute from Suceava, Romania, but anyone can modify for their needs.
+This work was do it for our job needs at Gene Bank research institute from Suceava, Romania, but anyone can use or modify for their needs.
 The name **BRGV** is an acronym from Romanian "**B**anca de **R**esurse **G**enetice **V**egetale" (shortly in English Gene Bank), and **OS** mean, of course, **O**perating **S**ystem.

 |                     Theme Light                                     |                         Theme Dark                               |